camunda/camunda-tf-eks-module/DEVELOPER.md

 ## Tests in the CI

-The tests in the CI can be triggered automatically by labeling the pull request appropriately.
+The tests in the CI can be triggered automatically by modifying terraform or test files.
 It will be labeled either `test` or `terraform` automatically by the labeler.

 You can skip specific tests in the CI by listing them in the commit description with the prefix `skip-tests:` (e.g.: `skip-tests:Test1,Test2`).